Deltapimol/posts/README.md

-# Blogging website for patients of certain illness
+### Blogging website for patients of certain illness.